prakashprathap/ML-PROJECTS/Wine quality Prediction/README.md

 ### Description:

 Wine quality  is predicted using classification analysis.
-Dataset is taken from Kaggle.
+Dataset is taken from Kaggle.This dataset is imbalanced and by doing oversampling method it has changed to balanced dataset